lowerari/recipe-blog-front-end-angular/README.md

 - Blogs page getting blogs from back end and only accessible to logged in users.
 - Post page is working with the back end to post new blogs.
 - Individual blog page is getting the individual blog from the back (no comments yet)
+- Comments for individual blogs retrieved from back end
+- Can post a comment to a blog

 # To do:
 - Add error handling to login and signup
 - Truncate titles on blogs if they are too long
 - Create error page for blogs and post pages if user is not logged in
 - Make edit and delete functions work
+- Add "there are no comments yet!"
+- See if it's possible to separate content into paragraphs (at least if it was submitted that way)